21ideas-org/21ideas.org/content.en/docs/Theory/privacy/privatnost-v-seti-bitcoin.md

 [Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") and its forks have countermeasures against [sybil attack](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack "Weaknesses") and eclipse attacks.
 Eclipse attacks are sybil attacks where the adversary attempts to control all the peers of its target and block or control access to the rest of the network [^29].
 Such attacks have been extensively studied in a 2015 paper [Eclipse Attacks on Bitcoin’s Peer-to-Peer Network](https://eprint.iacr.org/2015/263.pdf) which has led to new code written for [Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") for mitigation [^30] [^31] [^32] [^33] [^34].

-[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") and its forks use an algorithm known as trickling when relaying unconfirmed transactions, with the aim of making it as difficult as possible for sybil attackers to find the source IP address of a [transaction](https://en.bitcoin.it/wiki/Transaction "Transaction").
+[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") and its forks use an algorithm known as trickling when relaying unconfirmed transactions, with the aim of making it as difficult as possible for sybil attackers to find the source IP address of a transaction.
 For each peer, the node keeps a list of transactions that it is going to [inv](https://en.bitcoin.it/wiki/Network#Messages "Network") to it.
 It sends [inv's](https://en.bitcoin.it/wiki/Network#Messages "Network") for transactions periodically with a random delay between each [inv](https://en.bitcoin.it/wiki/Network#Messages "Network").
 Transactions are selected to go into the [inv](https://en.bitcoin.it/wiki/Network#Messages "Network") message somewhat randomly and according to some metrics involving fee rate.
 It selects a limited number of transactions to [inv](https://en.bitcoin.it/wiki/Network#Messages "Network").
 The algorithm creates the possibility that a peered node may hear about an unconfirmed transaction from the creator's neighbours rather than the creator node itself [^35] [^36] [^37] [^38].
 However adversaries can still sometimes obtain privacy-relevant information.

 Encrypting messages between peers as in [BIP 151](https://github.com/bitcoin/bips/blob/master/bip-0151.mediawiki) would make it harder for a passive attacker such as an ISP or Wifi provider to see the exact messages sent and received by a bitcoin node.

 ### Tor and tor broadcasting

-If a connection-controlling adversary is a concern, then bitcoin can be run entirely over [tor](https://en.bitcoin.it/wiki/Tor "Tor").
-[Tor](https://en.bitcoin.it/wiki/Tor "Tor") is encrypted and hides endpoints, so an ISP or Wifi providers won't even know you're using bitcoin.
-The other connected bitcoin nodes won't be able to see your IP address as [tor](https://en.bitcoin.it/wiki/Tor "Tor") hides it.
-[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") and its forks have features to make setting up and using [tor](https://en.bitcoin.it/wiki/Tor "Tor") easier.
-Some [lightweight wallets](https://en.bitcoin.it/wiki/Lightweight_node "Lightweight node") also run entirely over [tor](https://en.bitcoin.it/wiki/Tor "Tor").
+If a connection-controlling adversary is a concern, then bitcoin can be run entirely over Tor.
+Tor is encrypted and hides endpoints, so an ISP or Wifi providers won't even know you're using bitcoin.
+The other connected bitcoin nodes won't be able to see your IP address as Tor hides it.
+[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") and its forks have features to make setting up and using Tor easier.
+Some [lightweight wallets](https://en.bitcoin.it/wiki/Lightweight_node "Lightweight node") also run entirely over Tor.

-Running entirely over [tor](https://en.bitcoin.it/wiki/Tor "Tor") has the downside that synchronizing the node requires downloading the entire blockchain over tor, which would be very slow.
+Running entirely over Tor has the downside that synchronizing the node requires downloading the entire blockchain over tor, which would be very slow.
 Downloading [blocks](https://en.bitcoin.it/wiki/Block "Block") over Tor only helps in the situation where you want to hide the fact that bitcoin is even being used from the internet service provider [^39].
-It is possible to download [blocks](https://en.bitcoin.it/wiki/Blocks "Blocks") and unconfirmed [transactions](https://en.bitcoin.it/wiki/Transaction "Transaction") over clearnet but broadcast your own [transactions](https://en.bitcoin.it/wiki/Transaction "Transaction") over [tor](https://en.bitcoin.it/wiki/Tor "Tor"), allowing a fast clearnet connection to be used while still providing privacy when broadcasting.
+It is possible to download [blocks](https://en.bitcoin.it/wiki/Blocks "Blocks") and unconfirmed transactions over clearnet but broadcast your own transactions over Tor, allowing a fast clearnet connection to be used while still providing privacy when broadcasting.

-[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") being configured with the option `walletbroadcast=0` will stop [transactions](https://en.bitcoin.it/wiki/Transaction "Transaction") belonging to the user from being broadcast and rebroadcast, allowing them to be broadcast instead via [tor](https://en.bitcoin.it/wiki/Tor "Tor") or another privacy-preserving method [^40].
+[Bitcoin Core](https://en.bitcoin.it/wiki/Bitcoin_Core "Bitcoin Core") being configured with the option `walletbroadcast=0` will stop transactions belonging to the user from being broadcast and rebroadcast, allowing them to be broadcast instead via Tor or another privacy-preserving method [^40].

 ### Dandelion